fedushare/ecp-ssh-demo-environment/README.md

 # FeduShare demo environment

-This provisions four virtual machines to demonstrate a deployment of a Shibboleth ECP enabled SSH server.
+This provisions several virtual machines to demonstrate a deployment of a Shibboleth ECP enabled SSH server.

 * Primary IdP - User's home campus IdP
    * Configured for ECP